WBXQ: History

 The history of 94.3 and 94.7 in the area is intertwined.

-94.3 first signed on the air in November 1981 as WRKE, founded by legendary Pittsburgh broadcaster Ed Sherlock and his business partner Neil Hart, who formed Sherlock-Hart Broadcasting the year before.
-The station's licensee, however, was listed as Sounds Good, Inc. In addition to owning WBXQ, both men owned WAMQ (now WYUP) in Loretto, which programmed a format of oldies-heavy, adult contemporary music.
+94.3 first signed on the air in November 1981 as WRKE, broadcasting a Top 40/CHR format, and was founded by legendary Pittsburgh broadcaster Ed Sherlock and his business partner Neil Hart, who formed Sherlock-Hart Broadcasting the year before.
+The station's licensee, however, was listed as Sounds Good, Inc. In addition to owning WBXQ, both men owned then-oldies-lean AC station WAMQ (now WYUP) in Loretto.
 The FM station was consulted by Pittsburgh program director and on-air personality Clarke Ingram, who at the time was at 96KX (now WKST-FM).
-On March 19, 1982, the call letters were changed to WBXQ.
+On March 19, 1982, the call letters were changed to WBXQ, and the Q94 branding was introduced.

 In 1990, Sherlock and Hart dissolved their partnership, with Hart leaving to pursue other interests.
 WAMQ, which was falling into some financial difficulty, was sold to WBXQ Operations Manager Tom Stevens in July 1992.
 Sherlock retained possession of WBXQ.

 94.7 was first assigned the call sign WKBE on October 31, 1988.
 On June 16, 1989, the call sign was changed to WHUM-FM and then changed again to WBRX on December 15, 1989.
 For many years, WBRX simulcasted WBXQ.

 According to 100000watts.com, WBRX 94.3 and WBXQ 94.7 swapped calls, retaining their classic rock simulcast, on April 27, 2007.
 Fybush.com reports the call swap was apparently filed in error, as it disappeared the next day (the 28th) from the FCC database.
 On June 28, 2007, the WBRX and WBXQ call signs were officially swapped on 94.3 and 94.7 FM.